Chapé

 Escudo de Castilla y León

-Imaginary coat of arms created for artistic reasons in the following way: a rounded base; fields enameled with plain tinctures Or and Azure; the charges that form the embrassé, contre-embrassé, chaussé, and chapé, are illuminated in Or and Azure and outlined in Sable; and with a beaten metal finish.
+Imaginary coat of arms created for artistic purposes with: a rounded base; the fields enameled with plain tinctures Or and Azure; its charges, that is, those by whose action the embrassé, chaussé, chapé, and contre-embrassé are formed, illuminated in Or and Azure and outlined in Sable; and the shield has received a beaten metal finish.

 Blazon keywords: Quarterly, Chapé, Chaussé, Embrassé, Contre-embrassé, Or and Azure.